DebugBundle

 Example Agent Flow

-1. Agent detects .debugbundle/ directory in project
+1. Agent detects `.debugbundle/` or a DebugBundle package in a project

 2. Agent fetches https://debugbundle.com/llms.txt